MileHacker Logo

 • Check weather forecasts before heading to high-altitude areas like Big Almaty Large pond or Shymbulak.

-• Consider hiring a local taxi or joining a pre-arranged tour for mountain destinations for convenience.
+• Consider hiring a local taxi or joining an organized tour for mountain destinations for convenience.

 • Even during the summer, mountain the weather can drop.
 Bring layers and suitable footwear.